Geeksltd/Olive/docs/Microservices/Docker.md

 First you need to install Docker and Docker toolbox in your machine.
 You can get Docker Docker toolbox from [HERE](https://www.docker.com/get-docker).
 You can install them in Linux and Windows 10 (Anniversary update or later).
 But it can't be installed in Windows server 2016.

+> Please note that Hyper-V and Visualization feature should be enabled before docker installation.

 ### Installation in Windows server 2016

 Docker and container is supported in Windows server 2016.
 But just windows containers.
 Here's instructions to add Linux Docker support to Windows server 2016.